romainmoreau/gas-sensor/README.md

       port-name: COM8 # Required
 spring:
   profiles:
-    active: jssc # Profile jssc activates the reading from the sensors via the serial port communication.
+    active: jserialcomm # Profile jserialcomm activates the reading from the sensors via the serial port communication.
 Profile mock activates the reading from mock sensors.
   datasource:
     url: jdbc:h2:~/gas-sensor-web;DB_CLOSE_ON_EXIT=FALSE # Not required, by default a memory H2 database is created.
 PostgreSQL JDBC URL are also supported.
   jpa: